PantoYT/Fred/README.md

 # Fred

-Fred is a Discord bot that automatically fetches and posts Epic Games free game offers.
+Free Recurrent Epicgames Dump or Fred is a Discord bot that automatically fetches and posts Epic Games free game offers.

 ## How to use